xsenssupport/Xsens_MTi_ROS_Driver_and_Ntrip_Client/README.md

 - Refer to the [README.txt](./src/xsens_mti_ros2_driver/README.txt)
 - nVidia Jetson devices, ref to [Interfacing MTi devices with the NVIDIA Jetson](https://base.movella.com/s/article/article/Interfacing-MTi-devices-with-the-NVIDIA-Jetson-1605870420176)
 - Docs, ref code: [All MTi Related Documentation Links](https://base.movella.com/s/article/All-MTi-Related-Documentation-Links)
+- Regarding Parameters: If you have previously run `colcon build` and then changed the credentials in ntrip or YAML parameters, you will need to run `colcon build` again after making those changes.
+Otherwise, it won't work for ROS 2.
 - For technical support, and if it is no relevant to the code here, please send your questions to support@movella.com